 Leavers move on to Bryanston, Sherborne Girls, St Mary’s Calne, Benenden, St Swithun’s, St Mary’s Shaftesbury, Clayesmore, Moreland House, Queen’s College, London – not associated with any particular senior school.

 School strives to find the right niche for each child.
-Leavers win loads of scholarships (10 scholarships won last year – phenomenal for a school of this size).
+Leavers win loads of scholarships.
 Most girls stay to 13.

 As the years go by, this school becomes more and more special.
 It doesn't change, sailing serenely on, while other preps scramble towards identikit purgatory.
 Has defied the downward trend of girls-only boarding – we note with sorrow that we can now count the number of free-standing girls' boarding preps in England on one hand.
 Back on track after a wobbly period while the torch was being handed on to new leadership.

 Set in 45 acres of rolling countryside (we drove by it three times before spotting the drive, despite having been there before) on the edge of the Stour Valley and surrounded by iron age barrows and Roman fort remains, Hanford House was built in 1620 for Sir Robert Seymer (later Kerr-Seymer).
 Basically Jacobean with Victorian overtones, it has been splendidly adapted to scholastic life.
 The magnificent glazed internal courtyard is now the dining room.